fredericaltorres/Azure-VM-for-docker-and-visual-studio/fNodeAppInContainer/README.md

 **REST API**

-The NodeJS application implement the following REST API
+The NodeJS application implements the following REST API

 ```powershell
 http://localhost:8080 # Return greeting and help in html